MonsieurV/PiPocketGeiger/README.md

 In the same vein, you can [upload reading to a Google Docs](https://github.com/MonsieurV/PiPocketGeiger/blob/master/examples/google_docs.py) or [broadcast on Twitter](https://github.com/MonsieurV/PiPocketGeiger/blob/master/examples/twitter.py).

-Yes, with a Raspberry Pi, Python and an internet access, there's not so much limits to what you can pretend.
+Yes, with a Raspberry Pi, Python and an internet access, there's not so much limits to what you can pretend!

 ## Note

-Remember the Pocket Geiger can't record correctly in presence of vibration, so keep the whole stationary during the measurements.
-You can't use it as a mobile unit of measurement.
-For that purpose you may look at the [bGeigie Nano](http://blog.safecast.org/bgeigie-nano/) from the Safecast project.
+Remember the Pocket Geiger can't record correctly in presence of vibration.
+For a more precise and mobile oriented unit, you may look at the [bGeigie Nano](http://blog.safecast.org/bgeigie-nano/) from the Safecast project.

 -----------------------